dschneck/algo_account_generator/README.md

 {
 	"ALGOD_TOKEN": "<node token>",
 	"ALGOD_ADDRESS": "<node address>"
 }

 ```

+*Make sure to pip install all of the dependencies found in requirements.txt*

 ### To run the generator:
 	> python<your version> generator.py <# of accounts you want>